Full Interview with David Mundie, President of High Tide Technologies

 If the tank is fried by lighting, we put timers on the pump station—which is based on history since we have that data—and we can go days and keep things maintained and if usage changes, it might be a little off, but not completely dead.

-HT: What trends do you see unfolding that make you excited for the future of your business/industry?
+HT: What trends do you see unfolding that makes you excited for the future of your business/industry?

 HT: Anything else you can say about the state of telemetry in municipality infrastructures and utility service providers?